danijar/training-py/README.md

 - [ ] Design a musical juke box
 - [ ] Design a chess game
 - [ ] Design data structures for online book reader system
-- [ ] Implement a jigsaw puzzle and solve it
+- [ ] A jigsaw puzzle and solve it

 ### System design